Alex Ovechkin moves up the NHL’s all-time goals list as Capitals win showdown with Islanders

 “Hey, Alex, I got to tell you, man, congratulations.
 You are a fantastic hockey player,” said Esposito, who played in the NHL from 1963 to 1981.
 “I don’t know how you score all those goals with the way these guys block shots with the great equipment that they wear.”

-All of the Capitals gawked at the video board and, after the tribute ended, they clapped their sticks against the boards to honor their future Hall of Fame captain.
+All of the Capitals gawked at the video board and, after the tribute ended, clapped their sticks against the boards to honor their future Hall of Fame captain.
 On the other bench, Trotz nodded at yet another honor.

 “I do recognize his greatness and the milestones.
-I cheer for him, no question,” Trotz said.
+I cheer for him — no question,” Trotz said.
 “Just not when he plays against us.”